 - Internal data storage

 - Pipeline logic needs to match with the component setup.
-For example, the fields that needs to carry into index needs to be carefully managed.
+For example, the fields that need to be carried into the index need to be carefully managed.

 Currently, this often requires manual setup and careful coordination.
 Small mismatches in schema or field definitions can cause subtle bugs that are hard to debug.